 - Have you used pesticides recently?

-If you want to make your job easier you can use a laser particle counter.
-It will help you monitor air quality in your home.
+If you want to make your job easier, you can use a laser particle counter.
+It will help you monitor the air quality in your home.
 The counter’s readings give you an overall idea of the entire amount of particles.
 If you want to know exactly what types of allergens are crawling in your air, you can use an allergen test kit.